PMA Supplements and Amendments

 Changes that Require a PMA Supplement

 After FDA has approved a PMA, an applicant must submit a PMA supplement for review and approval by FDA before making any change affecting the safety or effectiveness of the device unless FDA has advised that an alternate type of submission is permitted for a particular change.
-All changes must meet the requirements of the Quality System regulation (Good Manufacturing Practices) under 21 CFR Part 820 including the design control requirement under §820.30.
+All changes must meet the requirements of the Quality System regulation (current good manufacturing practices) under 21 CFR Part 820 including the design control requirements under §820.30.
 Changes for which an applicant must submit a PMA supplement include, but are not limited to, the following types of changes if they affect the safety or effectiveness of the device:

 - new indication for use of the device;

 - the use of a different facility or establishment to manufacture, process, or package the device;